Resident Evil Village: Plot

-Three years after Resident Evil 7, Ethan and Mia have been relocated to Europe by Chris Redfield to start a new life with their newborn daughter Rosemary.
-One night, Chris and his Hound Wolf squad raid the house, assassinate Mia, and abduct Ethan and Rosemary.
-Ethan awakens next to a crashed transport truck in which he was riding, and discovers a village terrorized by Lycans, werewolf-like creatures.
-Ethan fails to save the remaining villagers and is captured and brought before the village priest Mother Miranda and her lords: Alcina Dimitrescu, Donna Beneviento, Salvatore Moreau, and Karl Heisenberg.
-Ethan escapes a death trap made by Heisenberg and ventures into Dimitrescu's castle to find Rosemary, with help from a mysterious merchant known as the Duke.
+Three years after the events of Resident Evil 7, Ethan and his wife Mia have been relocated to Europe by Chris Redfield to start a new life with their newborn daughter Rosemary.
+One night, Chris and his Hound Wolf Squad raid the house, assassinate Mia, and abduct Ethan and Rosemary.
+The next morning, an unconscious Ethan awakens beside the crashed transport truck and discovers that Rosemary is missing.
+Making his way through a dark forest, he finds a mysterious village being terrorized by werewolf-like creatures called Lycans.
+Ethan finds surviving villagers holed-up in a house but fails to save them during an attack and is captured by Karl Heisenberg and brought before the village priestess Mother Miranda and her lords: Alcina Dimitrescu, Donna Beneviento, Salvatore Moreau and Heisenberg himself.
+Ethan evades a death trap set by Heisenberg and ventures into Dimitrescu's castle in hopes of finding Rosemary, with help from a mysterious merchant known as the Duke.
 Ethan eliminates Dimitrescu and her daughters, finding a flask containing Rosemary's head.
-The Duke explains that Miranda placed Rosemary's body parts in four different flasks for a special rite, and that she can be restored if Ethan recovers the other flasks, held by the remaining lords.
+The Duke explains that Miranda placed Rosemary's body parts in four different flasks for a special ritual, and that she can be restored if Ethan recovers the other flasks, held by the remaining lords.

-While killing Beneviento and Moreau for their flasks, Ethan learns Hound Wolf is also in the village.
+While killing Beneviento and Moreau for their flasks, Ethan learns that the Hound Wolf Squad & Chris are also present in the village.
 Ethan passes a test from Heisenberg for the fourth flask and is invited to the lord's factory, where Heisenberg proposes they defeat Miranda together.
 Ethan refuses, once he learns Heisenberg intends to weaponize Rosemary, and escapes.
-Ethan encounters and confronts Chris over Mia's death, learning the "Mia" Chris killed was Miranda in disguise.
+Venturing through the factory, Ethan encounters and confronts Chris over Mia's death, Chris reveals that "Mia" was actually Miranda in disguise.
 Chris reveals that Miranda possesses the power of mimicry and was attempting to abduct Rosemary, succeeding when she crashed the transport truck.
-Chris destroys Heisenberg's factory while Ethan uses a makeshift tank to defeat Heisenberg.
-Miranda confronts Ethan and kills him after she reveals her plans to take Rosemary as her own.
+Chris destroys Heisenberg's factory while Ethan uses a makeshift armored tank to kill Heisenberg.
+After the battle, Miranda reveals herself and mocks Ethan, revealing her plans to take Rosemary as her own.
+She then rips his heart out, killing him.